Dillman hired as Kent County Waste Reduction Educator

 I love reading and writing and making art.
 I enjoy hiking as a break from other things.
 I love plants and will start a garden in the spring to grow vegetables, fruit, flowers, and herbs.
 I love baking, especially homemade bread.
 I’d like to raise butterflies, and eventually will get into beekeeping.

-Dr. Sarah Mittlefehldt named 2024 Peter White Scholar
+Mittlefehldt named 2024 Peter White Scholar

 November 19, 2024

 The EEGS Department congratulates Dr. Sarah Mittlefehldt as the recipient of the 2024 Peter White Scholar Award.
-Dr. Mittlefehldt will focus on Biofuels & Btus: The Development of Upper Peninsula Forests as Energy Resources.
+Dr. Mittlefehldt will focus on Biofuels & BTUs: The Development of Upper Peninsula Forests as Energy Resources.
 This research fits within her broader interests in forest-based biofuels.
 In Summer 2024 she received a grant from the National Endowment for Humanities to explore the topic of American Wood Sugar: A Social and Environmental History of Forest-based Biofuels in the US.

 Recently Dr. Mittlefehldt and collaborators received news that NMU's SISU Innovation Fund will support their Northern Woodshed Project—a venture to explore the challenges and opportunities of heating with local wood, and broader issues pertaining to sustainable wood-based biofuel production.
 The team plans to present a poster for Innovation Week event February 21–23, 2025.